-For Android, Streamline can profile OAT files that Android runtime (ART) generates, down to function level.
+For Android, Streamline can profile OAT files that Android runtime (ART) generates, in addition to profiling native code.

 To enable OAT files to be built with debug symbols, ensure that dex2oat runs with the --no-strip-symbols option.
 This option includes function names, but not line numbers, in the OAT files.
 As a result, the Streamline report for the application shows function names and disassembly in the Code view, but not source code.